Discover How to Improve People's Wellbeing Using Animals

 - Dealing with psychological issues

-This course will help you learn about the benefits of pet therapy and animal therapy and how to start out using pet therapy in a therapeutic context and for improving the psychological wellbeing of your client.
+This course will help you learn about the benefits of pet or animal therapy and how to start out using animals in a therapeutic context for improving the psychological and physical wellbeing of your clients or patients.

-You will be guided through this course with the help and with feedback from your tutor so you will understand the fundamentals of pet therapy.
-This is a great addition for anyone who currently works in pet therapy or considering adding it to their professional development learning.
+You will be guided through this course with the help and feedback from your tutor to help you understand the fundamentals of pet therapy.
+This is a great addition for anyone who currently works in other therapeutic fields or who is considering adding animal-assisted therapy to their professional development.

 Lesson Structure